jaks112/e/README.md

 ## Usage

 To view the landing page, simply open the `index.html` file in your preferred web browser.
 You can also deploy it to a web hosting service to make it accessible online.

-## Contributions

-Contributions and improvements to this project are welcome.
-Feel free to fork this repository, make changes, and submit a pull request.

 ## Acknowledgments